AnyChart/docs.anychart.com/Dashboards/Table_Layout.md

 #### Cell fill

-Style for a certain cell controls with parameter **.fill()**. by this parameter should be applied to the cell itself.
+For emphasizing attention on one of the cells, it can be colorized in unique way.
+Background color of a certain cell is controlled by parameter **.fill()**. and it should be applied to the cell itself.

 ```
-  var cell = table.getCell(3,1);  // get cell in fourth row and in second column
+  var cell = table.getCell(0,1);  // get first row in second column
   cell.fill('gold');              // set gold color as a background for the cell
 ```

 {sample}Table\_Layout\_07{sample}